Compassion Fatigue Resources for Organizations

 Coming Spring 2021!

-Taking an organizational assessment is a solid first step in creating a healthier workplace.
+Taking an assessment is a solid first step in creating a healthier workplace.

 Currently, there are no assessments specific to animal welfare organizations, but the Vicarious Trauma—Organizational Readiness Guide (VT–ORG) is an excellent tool for shelters, animal control, and veterinary clinics to utilize.